'data.frame': 24140 obs. of 3 variables:

 Note that even though sometimes R will use a 3-letter timezone abbreviation when displaying a datetime value, such shorthand is usually not acceptable for specifying the timezone.

-No matter what timezone you use, the underlying numeric value of a POSIXct
+No matter what timezone you use, the underlying numeric value of a POSIXct will be assumed to count from the origin instant in GMT.

 If you don’t have any reason to be concerned with timezones in your data, you can make life “easy” for yourself by setting your working timezone to be “GMT” or “UTC”.

-always treats the date as beginning of the day in GMT, so if you use any other timezone for other values then you will want to “force” the timezone to be compatible with any other POSIXct
+Converting Date to POSIXct always treats the date as beginning of the day in GMT, so if you use any other timezone for other values then you will want to “force” the timezone to be compatible with any other POSIXct values you may be working with.

-can have its own timezone, but some functions can cause that timezone to get lost, or will create time values internally using the default (TZ) timezone, so it is simplest to change the TZ as needed while doing input, then use some single timezone of your choosing while doing calculations and generating output.
+Note that each vector of POSIXct can have its own timezone, but some functions can cause that timezone to get lost, or will create time values internally using the default (TZ) timezone, so it is simplest to change the TZ as needed while doing input, then use some single timezone of your choosing while doing calculations and generating output.

 ##